Wilto/wilto-makes-food/_src/articles/understanding-sourdough.md

 #### Use a Dutch Oven

 I use my enameled cast iron Dutch oven instead.
-Turn your oven up to 450 degrees and preheat it with the dutch oven in there (make sure you have the kind with an [oven-safe knob on the lid](https://shop.lodgemfg.com/prodcat/enameled-cast-iron.asp), or an all-iron [combo cooker](https://shop.lodgemfg.com/deep-skillets/3-quart-cast-iron-combo-cooker.asp)).
+Turn your oven up to 500°f and preheat it with the dutch oven in there (make sure you have the kind with an [oven-safe knob on the lid](https://shop.lodgemfg.com/prodcat/enameled-cast-iron.asp), or an all-iron [combo cooker](https://shop.lodgemfg.com/deep-skillets/3-quart-cast-iron-combo-cooker.asp)).

-Once as preheated as it’ll ever get, remove the (extremely hot) lid, set your scored bread in there, and cover it.
+Once as preheated as it’ll ever get, remove the (extremely hot) lid, set your scored bread in there, and give it a couple of spritzes with hot water.
+Cover it and lower the temperature to 450°f.
+The lid traps the steam from the bread itself inside; no fuss, no muss.
 Remove the lid for the second half of the total bake time.
 That’s it.
-The lid traps the steam from the bread itself, no fuss, no muss.

 #### Spray It With Hot Water a Couple Times

 Don’t have a Dutch oven, and don’t want to create a potentially hazardous engineering project out of your kitchen?
-Get a spray bottle, fill it with hot water, and lightly mist the top of the bread every few minutes during the first half of the baking.
-It’s not ideal, but it helps.
+Get a spray bottle, fill it with hot water, and crack the oven door to lightly mist the top of the bread every few minutes during the first half of the baking time.
+It’s not ideal, but better than nothing.

 ### Bake Time

-Here’s my secret: I don’t set a timer until the bread has started to brown, and even then it’s only so I don’t get distracted and burn it.
+Eventually you’ll just have a gut sense of how long a certain volume of dough is gonna take.
+These days I only use a timer as a “hey, don’t forget to check on this,” so I don’t get distracted and burn something.

+But speaking of: don’t be a chicken about letting the crust brown.
+For a shatteringly crispy crust and a full depth of flavor, you want it to have reached a rich mahogany brown.

-I bake to an internal temperature of 210° f.
-If I’m working with a total flour weight of 1000g and split it into two Dutch oven sized boules, that usually works out to about fifteen or twenty minutes with the lid in place, and another twenty to thirty minutes uncovered.
+As a general guideline, bake to an internal temperature of 210°f on an instant-read thermometer—stab it right into the bottom of the loaf.
+If I’m working with a total flour weight of 1000g and split it into two Dutch-oven-sized boules, that usually works out to about thirty five minutes with the lid in place, and another twenty or so minutes uncovered.
+Follow your recipes for now, and you’ll get more of a feel for it as time goes on—but when in doubt, check that you’ve hit 210°f.

+Once your bread is done, pull it out of the oven and set it on a wire rack so that air can circulate around it fully—otherwise, parts of the crust could go a little squishy on you.
+Listen now, as a point of pride, for the bread to “sing”—a term that I stress I absolutely did not invent.
+As the crust cools, it’ll crackle.

+If you hear that sound, you nailed it.
+If not, who cares; you still have some fancy-ass bread, and bread rules.

+### Put Down the Knife

-Pull it out of the oven and set it on a wire rack, so that air can circulate around it fully—otherwise, parts of the crust could go a little soft on you.
-Here, per the rules of foodblogs, I’m supposed to say something exclamation-pointy about how I can never resist cutting into it right away even though I’m not supposed to and blah blah “smell of freshly baked bread,” etc.
+Here, per the rules of foodblogs, I’m supposed to say something exclamation-pointy about how I can never resist cutting into it right away even though I’m “not supposed to” and blah blah “smell of freshly baked bread,” etc.

-Listen to me: _wait half an hour before you cut into it_.
+Listen to me: you are a grown-ass adult. _Wait half an hour before you cut into the bread_.

-Steam is still escaping, and the starches are still setting; it smells good and all, but cutting into it now is just gonna mean mashing to death with a knife, and a mouthful of doughy, gluey bread.
+Your starches are still setting.
+Cutting into your bread now is just gonna mean mashing it to death with a knife, exploding your crust all over the place and rewarding you with—at best—a doughy, gluey, seemingly under-baked crumb.
 After all this—after waiting _days_ for some bread—you deserve better.